ukaea/multiparser/README.md

 ### Log Parsers

-A log parser will only read the new content within a file ignoring any previously recorded lines, a custom log parser uses the `log_parser` decorator, takes a mandatory argument of the `file_content` to parse and also allows arbitrary keyword arguments in order for the decorator to function correctly:
+A log parser will only read the new content within a file ignoring any previously recorded lines, a custom log parser uses the `log_parser` decorator and takes a mandatory argument of the `file_content` to parse:

 ```python
 from typing import Dict, Tuple, Any, Union, List